 Roy StricklandProfessor of Architecture

-Roy Strickland is an internationally recognized and award winning urban designer and educator whose practice, teaching and research have engaged the global cities of London, Paris, Tokyo, Istanbul, New York and Beijing.
-He is Professor of Architecture at the A. Alfred Taubman College of Architecture and Urban Planning where he served as the founding director of the Master of Urban Design Program from 2001 until 2012.
-In China he is a designated Overseas Expert in the field of urban design tasked to help that country develop urban design education.
-Also in China he serves as senior advisor to the National Research Center for Rural Planning, Beijing.
-Currently he is editing an international survey of urban design pedagogy for the journal Urban Planning and Design of the Institution of Civil Engineers, Britain.
+Roy Strickland is an internationally recognized and award-winning urban designer whose practice, teaching, and research have engaged the global cities of London, Paris, Tokyo, Istanbul, New York, and Beijing.
+He is a professor of architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning, where he served as the founding director of the Master of Urban Design program from 2001 to 2012.
+In China, he is a designated overseas expert in the field of urban design tasked to help that country develop urban design education.
+He also serves as senior adviser to the National Research Center for Rural Planning in Beijing.

-Currently serving on the editorial advisory board of the journal Urban Design and Planning Mr. Strickland is former associate editor of the Harvard Architecture Review and member of the editorial advisory board of Places: Forum of Environmental Design for which he edited the Media and the City issue.
-He is a fellow of the Urban Design Forum and member of the Municipal Art Society Preservation Committee, New York City.
-In New York he has executed public space revitalization projects at midtown Manhattan’s Bryant Park and Union Square and the design guidelines leading to large-scale residential developments along Frederick Douglass Boulevard and Bradhurst Avenue in upper Manhattan.
+Strickland is the author and editor of Designing a City of Learning: Paterson, NJ (Reynalds Dewalt, 2001), which won a Great Places Award for outstanding planning projects from the Environmental Design Research Association.
+He also is the author of numerous articles in American, British, French and Italian academic and professional journals concerning architecture, urban design and urban design pedagogy.
+Currently, he is editing an international survey of urban design pedagogy for the Urban Planning and Design journal produced by the Institution of Civil Engineers.
+A former associate editor of the Harvard Architecture Review and a member of the editorial advisory board of Places: Forum of Environmental Design, Strickland is a fellow of the Urban Design Forum and a member of the Municipal Art Society Preservation Committee in New York City.
+He has executed public space revitalization projects in Midtown Manhattan’s Bryant Park and Union Square, and the design guidelines leading to large-scale residential developments along Frederick Douglass Boulevard and Bradhurst Avenue in Upper Manhattan.